Burial Insurance Topics

 Scroll, if necessary to see the “Request My Quote” submission button.

-Burial insurance (aka funeral insurance) is a basic issue life insurance policy that covers people until they reach 100 years old.
-Burial insurance (also known as funeral insurance) is promoted as a way to pay in advance for your funeral expenses so that your loved ones won’t have to pay for your funeral.
+Final Expense insurance (aka funeral insurance) is a basic issue life insurance policy that covers people until they reach 100 years old.
+Final Expense insurance (also known as funeral insurance) is promoted as a way to pay in advance for your funeral expenses so that your loved ones won’t have to pay for your funeral.
 There are many things you can do to make your death easier on the wallets of those you love.
 Preplanning your funeral saves money and grief, as well as deciding whether you want to be buried in a casket or cremated and put into and urn, figuring out who gets what part of your estate and all the related turmoil associated with the end of life.